 [Tutorial] Download and Install Older Versions of macOS(OS X)

-Which version of macOS can my Mac run?
+Which version of macOS can my Mac run

 In the first place, you need to check whether the earlier version of macOS you want to install supports running on your Mac.
 The earliest version of macOS your Mac can run is the one that came with the Mac.

-If you bought a Mac shipped with macOS Catalina, you can not reinstall macOS Mojave and earlier on it.
+If you bought a Mac shipped with macOS Catalina, you can not reinstall macOS Mojave or earlier on it.
 As for Apple Silicon Mac with macOS Big Sur installed when leaving the factory, only macOS Big Sur and later versions are compatible due to the transition from Intel x86 architecture to ARM architecture.

 But not all the macOS versions newer than the one that came with your Mac can be installed.
-Apple drops support for older Macs when releasing new macOS.
+Apple drops support for older Macs when releasing a new macOS.
 For example, macOS Sequoia is not compatible with MacBook Air produced before 2020.

-Back up Mac and erase Mac before downgrading macOS
+Preparation: Back up Mac and erase Mac before downgrading macOS

 If you start to directly install macOS after downloading the installer, it won't succeed.
-Because you can not install an earlier version on the top of the current one.
+Because you can not install an earlier version on top of the current one.
 You need to completely erase your Mac startup disk before installing an earlier version of macOS or OS X with Time Machine or the Recovery mode.

 Bear in mind that formatting Macintosh hard drive will erase all your contents on the Mac.
 Thus, you'd better back up your Mac before wiping the drive.
-You can choose to back up Mac with Time machine, upload important files to cloud storage, or transfer them to external storage.
+You can choose to back up Mac with Time Machine, upload important files to cloud storage, or transfer them to external storage.
 In this way, you can get your files back after reinstalling macOS.

-Method 1.
+Method 2.
 Install older macOS With a Time Machine backup

 If you have backed up your Mac with Time Machine before you update to the current macOS, you can restore the Mac to the previous macOS with the Time Machine backup.
 Here's how: